jyutzler/Bridge-Systems/system.md

    * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
    * 7 of the trump suit = two of the three top trump honors.

+### Voluntary 5-bid
+A voluntary bid of 5 of a suit is invitational to slam.
+It is used in two circumstances:
+   * If opponents have bid one suit or there is one unbid suit, it asks for second-round control in that suit.
+Responder:
+      * Bids 5NT with an unguarded K to invite an alternative contract of 6NT
+	  * Raises to 6 with first or second-round control
+	  * Passes otherwise
+   * Otherwise, it asks for top trump honors.
+Responder
+      * Raises to 7 with AK and the Q or extra length
+	  * Raises to 6 with at least AJ or KQ
+	  * Passes otherwise
 ### Serious 3NT
 Once agreement in a major suit has been reached, a bid of 3NT is "serious" slam try and shows significant extras.